async-interop/promise/README.md

 * _Must not change_ refers to the _reference_ being immutable in case of an object, _not the object itself_ being immutable.

+A `Promise` is resolved once it either succeeded or failed.

 ## Consumption

 A `Promise` MUST implement `Interop\Async\Promise` and thus provide a `when()` method to access its current or eventual value or reason.